What influences the success rate of in vitro fertilization?

-But even with these impressive statistics, the art of IVF is not perfect.
-While many women will become pregnant on their first transfer, the process can fail.
-In rare cases, IVF can fail to produce a viable pregnancy after many attempts.
-This reality, paired with the high costs of each attempt, leaves many couples desperate for exact success rates before starting their surrogacy journeys.
+While many women can become pregnant via IVF, the process is not guaranteed to be successful.
+In some cases, IVF can fail to produce a viable pregnancy even after many attempts.
+This reality, paired with the high cost of each attempt, leaves many people desperate for exact success rates before starting their surrogacy journeys.

-Currently there are two success rate predictors available to use online.
-The Templeton predictor and competitor IVFPredict are two great options.
-The newer IVFPredict incorporates newer technology including embryos created with ICSI (intracytoplasmic sperm injection).
-However, even with the improved reliability of IVFPredict, online predictors have been found to be accurate only 52% of the time.
+There are currently two success rate predictors available to use online.
+The Templeton predictor and its competitor, IVFPredict, are two popular options.
+The IVFPredict incorporates newer technology including embryos created with intracytoplasmic sperm injection (ICSI).
+However, even with the improved reliability of IVFPredict, online predictors have been found to be accurate only about half of the time.